lmmx/wotd/AUDIT.md

 at all, so it doesn't "notice", it simply uses the 'stepping' up and down levels and presumes that any 'stepping down' must be a single 'step' at a time (since a JSON path tree cannot 'skip' a step, it must proceed a level at a time).

+- Where this occurs, the children of the parent key without an iterator (like those below `.variants`) will appear 'shifted along' by a couple of characters where the `[]` is masked as whitespace.
+- Also note that the first line is treated differently, so as long as the paths are sorted following the initial line, the algorithm should display any set of JSON paths from jq correctly.